-Nowhere is most often a remote, uninteresting, nondescript place, a place having no prospect of progress or success, obscure, miles from anything or anyone.
+Nowhere is often a remote, uninteresting, nondescript place, a place having no prospect of progress or success, obscure, miles from anything or anyone.

-Nowhere is a place no one else wants to be, a place that offers no comfort, no wealth, no value.
+Nowhere is often a place no one else wants to be, a place that offers no comfort, no wealth, no value.

-Nowhere, however, can be a place to gain privacy, a place to begin new, a place to build what you now see that you didn’t see before.
+Nowhere, however, can also be a place to gain privacy, a place to begin new, a place to build what you now see that you didn’t see before.